 - Between a place in a state and a place outside of such state (including a place outside of the United States).

 - Between two places in a state through another state or a place outside of the United States.

-- Between two places in a state as part of trade, traffic, or transportation originating or terminating outside the state or the United States.
+- Between two places in a state as part of the trade, traffic, or transportation originating or terminating outside the state or the United States.

 Intrastate commerce, on the other hand, is a truck trade that never crosses Indiana borders.
-If a truck conducting intrastate commerce is involved in an accident, it would fall under laws of the state of Indiana.
+If a truck conducting intrastate commerce is involved in an accident, it would fall under the laws of the state of Indiana.
 However, as Indiana has adopted most of FMSCR as state law, the same requirements apply.

 Requirements for the Maintenance of Trucks